TIBCOSoftware/flogo-contrib/activity/subflow/README.md

 title: Subflow
 weight: 4619
 ---

-# flogo-subflow
+# Subflow
-This activity provides your flogo flow the ability to start a sub-flow.
+This activity allows you to start a subflow.

 ## Installation
+### Flogo Web
+This activity comes out of the box with the Flogo Web UI
+### Flogo CLI
 ```bash
 flogo install github.com/TIBCOSoftware/flogo-contrib/activity/subflow
 ```

 ## Schema
-The Input/Output schema is determined from the Input/Output metadata of the sub-flow that is being executed

-## Settings

 ```json
 {
   "settings":[